 Children in New Zealand who meet the eligibility criteria for publicly funded health and disability services are entitled to free basic oral health services from birth until their 18th birthday.

 A limited range of dental services are funded for some adults.

 - People with disabilities or medical conditions such as mouth cancer may be referred to a hospital for their dental treatment by their usual dental practitioner or GP.

 - People on low incomes who have a Community Services Card may be able to get emergency dental care, such as pain relief or extractions.

 If you have a low income or benefit, you may be able to access a Work and Income grant towards the cost of dental treatment.
 You may have to pay some of the money back depending on your situation.

 Find a dentist in your area Healthpoint, NZ

 Find a registered oral health practitioner Dental Council, NZ

-Emergency dental care in New Zealand Ministry of Health, NZ
+Emergency dental care in NZ Ministry of Health, NZ

 Publicly funded dental care Ministry of Health, NZ